Advertisement

-photo of new york skyline featuring the twin towers
+black and white photo of new york skyline with twin towers

 Photo by Thomas Svensson

 The tragic events of September 11, 2001, left a permanent mark on the U.S. and the world.
-While it’s been over 20 years since that day, the impact it had can be felt to this day.
+While it’s been over 20 years since that day, the impact it had can still be felt to this day.
 There’s a before and an after 9/11.
 Whether we were closely affected by it or not, all of our lives were changed by it.
-Many of the changes have become so normalized we often forget their origins.
-From travel security to political decisions and even the way we communicate, here are 10 lasting impacts of 9/11 on our daily lives:
+While these changes have become normalized over two decades, recent policies under the Trump administration have reignited and, in many cases, intensified the very fears, divisions, and restrictions born in the aftermath of 9/11.
+From immigration crackdowns to expanded surveillance and militarized responses, the echoes of 2001 now feel even louder in 2025.

 Increased Airport Security